Wha to consider before making an appointment

 What type of appointment to ask for

-- More urgent appointments — We have a small number of appointments with each doctor that are “reserved” for doctors to arrange for patients who they need to see at specific times.
+- More urgent appointments — We have a small number of appointments with each doctor that are reserved for Doctors who need to see a patient at a specific time.
 If these are unused, Patient Services staff can book patients into these on the day only (ie, not in advance).
 If we are unable to offer an appointment at a suitable time, ask to speak to a Nurse, Nurse Practitioner or Doctor and the Patient Services staff can arrange for them to call you back.

 - Urgent Same Day/Telephone Requests — There is a Duty Doctor allocated each working day.
 The Patient Services staff will take requests for an urgent same day appointment or telephone call back.
 The patient details and a brief description are recorded in a list for the Duty Doctor to call back.